ChiriVulpes/scryfall-sdk/README.md

 A Node.js SDK for [Scryfall](https://scryfall.com/docs/api) written in Typescript.

-As of [March 2nd, 2020](./CHANGELOG.md), all features described in the [Scryfall documentation](https://scryfall.com/docs/api) are supported.
+As of [June 21st, 2020](./CHANGELOG.md), all features described in the [Scryfall documentation](https://scryfall.com/docs/api) are supported.
 If you see something that isn't supported, make an issue!
 See [support readme](./SUPPORT.md).

 ## Installation